Groodian/HomeMission/README.md

 - Open tasks (unassigned or assigned to current user and two weeks in the past / four in the future)
 - Complete task (disabled for tasks further in the future than one week)
+- Show task details when clicked on icon

+## Task Details Drawer

+- Complete task
+- Assign / unassign task or completion info
+- Delete one task / all tasks from a series / following

 ### Automation